 The courses outlined below are the general preparation recommended for the student who will later seek admission to a professional phase program at another academic institution or hospital school.
 The specific requirements should be obtained from the particular institution to which application will be made for professional training.
-Students should share this information with their advisors to facilitate developing a program tailored to specific future needs.
+Stu-dents should share this information with their advisors to facilitate developing apro-gram tailored to specific future needs.
 Academic institutions offering the professional phase of training generally award a bachelor of science in medical technology upon completion of the program.
-Afterward, the student will be eligible to take an examination to become a certified medical technologist.
+Afterward, the student will be eligible to take an examina-tion to become a certified medical technologist.

-In addition to the general education requirements (see pp. 86-87), the following courses are required:
+In addition to the general education requirements (see pp. 82-83), the following courses are required:

-A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits
+A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits):

-SCI 100 SSC 100 The Natural World: The Caribbean An Introduction to the Social Sciences: 3 FDS 100 A Caribbean Focus Freshman Development Seminar 3 1 B. The following g courses are likely to be required: Credits MAT 143-142 Precalculus Algebra and Trigonometry 4-4 MAT 140 and College Algebra with Applications 4 MAT 235 Introductory Statistics with Applications 4 CHE 151-152 5-5 CHE 253-254 Organic Chemistry I-II 5-5 BIO 261-262 Human Structure and Function I-II 4-4 BIO 301 Microbiology for the Health Sciences 4 SPE 120 Public Speaking 3 ENG 120 English Composition 3 ENG 201 Research and Applied Writing 3 ENG 261, 262 World of Literature I, II 3,3 PSY 120 General Psychology 3
+SCI 100 The Natural World: The Caribbean 3 SSC 100 An Introduction to the Social Sciences:

+A Caribbean Focus 3

+FDS 100 Freshman Development Seminar

+B. The following courses are likely to be required: Credits

+MAT 143-142 Precalculus Algebra and Trigonometry 4-4

+or

+MAT 140 College Algebra with Applications

+and Introductory Statistics with Applications 4

+MAT 235

+CHE 151-152 General Chemistry I-II 5-5

+CHE 253-254 Organic Chemistry I-II 5-5

+BIO 261-262 Human Structure and Function 1-II 4-4

+BIO 301 Microbiology for the Health Sciences 4

+SPE 120 Public Speaking 3

+ENG 120 English Composition 3

+ENG 201 Research and Applied Writing 3

+ENG 261,262 World of Literature I, II 3,3

+PSY 120 General Psychology 3

-C. The following courses are strongly recommended and may be required by certain institutions: Credits
+C. The following courses are strongly recommended and may be required by certain institutions: